leeight/npm/doc/cli/json.md

 you name a folder in the array, then it will also include the files inside that folder.
 (Unless they would be ignored by another rule.)

-You can also provide a ".npmignore" file in the root of your package, which will keep files from being included, even if they would be picked up by the files array.
-The ".npmignore" file works just like a ".gitignore".
+You can also provide a ".edpignore" file in the root of your package, which will keep files from being included, even if they would be picked up by the files array.
+The ".edpignore" file works just like a ".gitignore".

 ## main